ekinyua/community_connect/backend/README.md

 ## Available Scripts

-- `npm run start`: Starts the server
-- `npm run dev`: Starts the server with nodemon for development
+- `nodemon app`: Starts the server with nodemon for development
-- `npm run test`: Runs the test suite
-- `npm run lint`: Lints the codebase

 ## API Documentation